wavemaker/docs/learn/react-native/react-native-embed.md

 - wm-reactnative-cli and its requirements

-When using this feature, you can add WM app to an existing native application, such as a small component or an SPA, or even a micro application.
+When using this feature, you can add WaveMaker app to an existing native application, such as a small component or an SPA, or even a micro application.

 ## How it works